denniscwylie/sarks/sarks_vignette.md

 | 2260 | 5594 |    29 |  72 | CATACTGAGA | NA       |

-which detects that even though the full occurrence of "CATACTGAGA" in input sequence "24" was not reported as a k-mer by SArKS, the k-mer "ACACTGAG" in nonRedundantPeaks[1, ] is flanked in sequence "24" by a "C" to the left and an "A" to the right and can hence be extended to math the full motif.
+which detects that even though the full occurrence of "CATACTGAGA" in input sequence "24" was not reported as a k-mer by SArKS, the k-mer "ACACTGAG" in `nonRedundantPeaks[1, ]` is flanked in sequence "24" by a "C" to the left and an "A" to the right and can hence be extended to math the full motif.

 ### 1.3.3 Suffix arrays

-How are we to interpret the columns i and s in peaks?
-This requires understanding a bit more about SArKS: Specifically, that the method begins by concatenating all of the input sequences into one big string (called catSeq in the underlying java object referenced by sarks):
+How are we to interpret the columns `i` and `s` in `peaks`?
+This requires understanding a bit more about SArKS: Specifically, that the method begins by concatenating all of the input sequences into one big string (called `catSeq` in the underlying java object referenced by `sarks`):

 ```R
 concatenated <- sarks$getCatSeq()